truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/45-linked-discourses-on-the-eightfold-path.md

 inclines to extinguishment."

 <!--pg-->
-### N 45.104--108 Five Discourses on Sloping to the East *Dutiyādipācīnaninnasuttapañcaka*
+### SN 45.104--108 Five Discourses on Sloping to the East *Dutiyādipācīnaninnasuttapañcaka*

 "Mendicants, the Yamunā river slants, slopes, and inclines to the east. ..."